-The photos honestly don’t do this dish justice.
-This was the creamiest and most delicious Chicken Tikka I’ve ever prepared and guess what?
+The photos honestly don’t do this Chicken Tikka Masala justice.
+This was the creamiest and most delicious Chicken Tikka Masala I’ve ever prepared and guess what?
 Butter and heavy cream weren’t used in this recipe.
 I don’t have anything against those two, in fact, I love butter but the cashews on its own help lighten the sauce and make it super creamy.

 You want to marinade the chicken in yogurt and spices for 1 hour or more, preferably overnight.
 I like roasting the chicken and then letting it simmer in the sauce.
 I always serve it with basmati rice and sometimes garlic naan.
 You can also do steamed vegetables or throw them in the sauce and let them simmer along with the chicken.

-I used chicken breast for this recipe but feel free to use thighs and even chicken legs.
+I used chicken breast for this Chicken Tikka Masala Recipe but feel free to use thighs and even chicken legs.

 Here I have some plain yogurt, Kashmiri chili powder, Indian curry powder, salt, and ginger garlic paste.